yokurang/mechanised-reasoning/week-02/README.md

   forall a : arithmetic_expression,
     evaluate (refactor_aux ae a) = evaluate (Plus ae a).

+[ ]
 Likewise, could you state and prove a similar proposition about super_refactor?

+[ ]
 Food for thought:
 Restrict super_refactor to source arithmetic expressions with only Literal and Plus, and compare this restricted version and mystery_function_19 in Week 05 of FPP/LPP.

 Happy MR,
+[ ]
+P.S.: Would it make sense for refactoring to be idempotent?
+If so, is that the case here?